sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ### 3.3   Midplane Interface
 A typical modular chassis includes a midplane-interface to interconnect the Supervisor & line-cards.
 When DPU card or the Switch boots and as part of its initialization, midplane interface gets initialized.
-* Please refer to this link for IP address assignment between the switch host and the DPUs. [link](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md)
+* Please refer to this [link](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md) for IP address assignment between the switch host and the DPUs.

-### 3.4 Debuggability & RMA
+### 3.4 Debug & RMA
 CLI Extensions and Additions

 #### Platform CLIs